drhaibopan/drhaibopan.github.io/content/homepage/about.md

 -   **Pan, Haibo**, and Xu Zheng (2021), "The Higher Ads Spending, The Better Financial Performance?
 The Role of Franchisee Configuration", ***Manuscript Preparation for Journal of Retailing***. </br>

--   Antia, Kersi D., Xu Zheng and **Haibo Pan** (2021), "The Financial Impact Of And Firms' Marketing Response To International Terrorism: 9/11 And The Global Airline Industry", ***Data Analysis Phase***.
+-   Antia, Kersi D., Xu Zheng and **Haibo Pan** (2021), "The Financial Impact of And Firms' Marketing Response To International Terrorism: 9/11 And The Global Airline Industry", ***Data Analysis Phase***.